VRMTS/VRMTS-WebModule/README.md

 ### Next Steps
 - Add camera presets or viewpoints
-- more interactivity
+- More interactivity
 - Connect to backend for dynamic model loading based on modules
-- expanding and manipulating using physics
+- Expanding and manipulating using physics

+### Quiz System Notes
+- Questions are stored in the `QuestionBank` table
+- When creating quizzes, the system randomly selects questions
+- Question text is retrieved from existing `QuizQuestion` records if available
+- If no existing question text is found, it generates a placeholder based on the topic
+- All quiz attempts are tracked in `QuizAttempt` with status and scores
+- Answers are stored in `AnswerRecord` with correctness validation